The following Manage Content solutions allow you to see the outcome of the Bazaarvoice moderation process for your UGC. To learn more:

-You can configure Conversations to alert a consumer when he or she enters profanity in a submission form.
+You can configure Ratings & Reviews to alert a consumer when they enter profanity in a submission form.
 Refer to Enable profanity moderation for details.

 If a review is rejected by a moderator, the contributor receives an email notification but the message lacks an explanation by default.
 You can configure review resubmission to include moderators’ reasons in the email message to the consumer.

 Moderation guidelines for seller ratings require seller reviews to review the seller or shopping experience, not the product.
 Google requires following these guidelines when sharing content with it.
 In addition, note these important points:

 - The guidelines have been approved for use by Google and cannot be altered, unlike product reviews content moderation guidelines.

 - Your employees cannot leave a seller rating for your company.

 - Any review that includes a price reference will be rejected.
 Seller ratings must be about the company as a whole, not specific products or prices.

 To reject a review, a moderator tags the content with one or more of the following rejection codes.
 Rejection codes are categorized as editable or non-editable:

 Editable—Moderators use editable codes when a review contains useful content but also includes some forbidden information, such as a competitor’s name or inappropriate media.
 When a review is tagged with one of these codes, the contributor receives an email with an editable copy of the original review and a submission link.
 The email lists the reasons for rejection and highlights them in the review text.
 The contributor can edit the review and resubmit it for moderation.